Describe attribute fields

 Add a field value type

-Follow these steps to define field value types:
+Follow these steps to define a field's value type:

-1. Open the item page for the hosted feature layer to which you want to add field descriptions.
+1. Open the item page for the hosted feature layer to which you will add field descriptions.

 2. Click the Data tab and click the Fields button.

-3. Click the first field name to open the field's detail view.
+3. Click a field name to open the field's detail view.

-4. Click Edit for the Field Value Type.
+4. Click Edit for the Field Value Type value.

 6. Click Save.